Adversarial Attacks in Weight-Space Classifiers: Results

 \section{Results}

-In the following sections we experiment with 3 different datasets - MNIST (\cite{deng2012mnist}), Fashion-MNIST (\cite{xiao2017fashion}) and ModelNet10 (\cite{wu20153d}). \\ Following the approach from \cite{dupont2022data}, for each dataset $\mathcal{X}$ we first optimize a set of modulation vectors $\{v_{x} \forall x \in \mathcal{X}\}$.
+In the following sections we demonstrate the relative robustness of Parameter-Space classifiers over 3 different datasets - MNIST \citep{deng2012mnist}, Fashion-MNIST \citep{xiao2017fashion} and ModelNet10 \citep{wu20153d}. \\ MNIST and Fashion-MNIST are chosen to represent the prevalent and heavily-studied modality of 2D images.
+While current adversarial robustness and computer-vision literature tends to focus on more challenging and diverse datasets (e.g. CIFAR100, ImageNet), applicability of these datasets in the parameter-space classification setting is currently limited.
+This is because state-of-the-art parameter-space classification algorithms proposed thus far have yet to achieve classification satisfactory classification accuracies on such complex datasets ( \citep{navon2023equivariant,pmlr-v202-navon23a,chen2022transformers}.
+ModelNet is used to demonstrate our findings over one of the modalities where usage of INRs is naturally useful, due to commonly large dimensionality.
+Following the approach from \citep{dupont2022data}, for each dataset $\mathcal{X}$ we first optimize a set of modulation vectors $\{v_{x} \forall x \in \mathcal{X}\}$.
 Then, we train a single MLP classifier over this modulation dataset.
-Finally, every pre-trained classifier is attacked with each of the five attacks presented in \cref{secattacks}.
-We emphasize no robust are adversarial training is being done in any stage of this experimentation scheme.
+Finally, every pre-trained classifier is attacked with each of the five attacks presented in section \ref{secattacks}.
+We emphasize no robust or adversarial training is being done in any stage of this experimentation scheme.
 Attack formulations and results for 2D data are presented in section \ref{res2d}, and for 3D data in section \ref{res3d}.
-In section \ref{costs} we further demonstrate the added computational costs induced by performing adversarial attacks over deep weight-space classifiers, posing added practical challenges for potential attackers.
-Full training details are further specified in \cref{app:functa}.
+In section \ref{sec:compcosts} we further demonstrate the sense of adversarial robustness stemming from the added computational costs induced by performing adversarial attacks over deep weight-space classifiers, posing added practical challenges for potential attackers.
+Full training details are further specified in the appendix.